 This means that this technique is ideal for measuring the phase noise levels of frequency synthesizers as they are locked to a stable reference and drift levels are very low.

-Free running oscillators are not normally sufficiently stable to use this technique.
+Many free running oscillators are not sufficiently stable to use this technique.
 Often they would need to be locked to a reference in some way, and this would alter the phase noise characteristics of at least part of the spectrum.